Pain Medicine

 Neck Pain

-The most common neck pain is often caused by muscle strain or tension from everyday activities.
-More severe neck pain may be caused by an injury that causes a fracture or sprain.
+However, more severe neck pain may be caused by an injury that causes a fracture or sprain.
 Certain medical conditions such as fibromyalgia and arthritis can also cause neck pain.
 Medication and physical therapy may help with your neck pain while surgery is sometimes needed.

 Arthritis